thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 The new engineer picks whichever approach they find first, or whichever team they ask.
 Six months later, another new engineer asks the same question and gets a different answer.

 Each custom solution works fine initially.
-The pain shows up later - when you need to patch a vulnerability across all implementations, when a new developer tries to understand how things work, when you're debugging a production incident at 2am and realize each service handles the same operation differently.
+The pain shows up later, when you need to patch a vulnerability across all implementations, when a new developer tries to understand how things work, when you're debugging a production incident at 2am and realize each service handles the same operation differently.

 This is how **organizations accumulate technical debt without anyone making a bad decision**.
 Each solution works locally.
 The problem is the inconsistency across the whole system.

 The fix isn't better documentation or more code review.
 It's about solving these boring problems once, and then stop solving them again.

-## Consistency - The Golden Path
+## Consistency and the Golden Path
 A golden path is the officially supported, well-documented, "just use this" way to do something in your organization.

 Need to talk to Kafka?
 Use this library.
 Need multi-tenancy in Postgres?
 Here's how we do that.
 Need to expose an API?
 Here's the standard pattern with a well defined error schema and authentication.